ucdavis/predictability/README.md

 # Repository for [Insert name of paper here].

-The Full Search python script was used to find the most predictable compound nouns.
-The "2Gram Odds Ratio Write CSV (POS Unspecified)" script was used to find the predictability calculations for Experiment 1.
+The Google NGrams folder contains the Python scripts we used to gather predictability information for compound nouns.

+The Results folder contains the results for experiments 1,2, and 3.

 If you use any of the scripts here, please cite our paper along with the google n-grams paper, both of which are included below: